 Saakyan focuses her lens mainly on women and girls and their concerns and everyday struggles.
 Men are absent (away fighting) or disembodied as a “threat” located in the black army helicopters that roar overhead or the radio voices that announce fatalities.
 Both of these represent the powerful external forces that dictate the women’s lives and that are, terrifyingly, beyond their control.
 The penultimate shot of the film is that of a female refugee silently screaming.
 With The Lighthouse, Saakyan has finally given that nameless woman, and thousands like her, a voice. —Larushka Ivan-Zadeh

 Maria Saakyan (1980, Yerevan, Armenia) was born and grew up in Armenia.
 In 1992, she moved to Russia with her parents and graduated from Moscow’s VGIK film school in 2003.
 During her studies she shot several short animated and experimental films.
-From 2003 to 2006 Maria worked as a creative producer for the Andreevsky Flag Production Company, and in 2009—alongisde Victoria Lupik—she founded ANNIKO Films, where she developed her second feature I’m Going To Change My Name, that formed as independent international co-production and was awarded Best Pitch from B2B, Belgrade and DAB at Golden Apricot International Film Festival, Yerevan.
+From 2003 to 2006 Maria worked as a creative producer for the Andreevsky Flag Production Company, and in 2009—alongside Victoria Lupik—she founded Anniko Films, where she developed her second feature I’m Going To Change My Name, an independent international co-production which was awarded Best Pitch from B2B, Belgrade and DAB at Golden Apricot International Film Festival, Yerevan.
 In 2010, Saakyan was selected for Berlinale Talent Campus.
 Her films have screen world-wide at IFFR, International Film Festival Telluride (USA); Premiers Planes (France), Film Festival Oberhausen (Germany), Karlovy Vary Film Festival, Sofia International Film Festival, among others.
 Her directorial debut The Lighthouse has been awarded Special mention at Premiera Film Festival (Moscow), Best Debut at ̈Golden Apricot (Armenia), Grand-Prix at Split International Film Festival and First Prize at Moscow Human Rights Festival.

 Entropiya (2013), Alaverdi (I’m Going to Change My Name, 2012), Mayak (The Lighthouse, 2006), The Farewell (2003), The Game (2000)